PostHog/posthog.com/contents/blog/feature-flags-best-practices.md

 ## 2. Bootstrap your flags to set them before the library loads

 Bootstrapping your flags makes them available as soon as possible, before the library loads.
-This is useful if you want your flags to be available when the user first loads the page, such as on a landing page.
+This is useful if you want your flags to be available when the page first loads, such as on a landing page.

 Without bootstrapping, you must wait for the library to load and then make a request.
 By the time your application gets the flag data, it is too late.
 Your page loads without the feature flag data and any code behind the flags (after this they save as cookies for easy access).